cgwire/kitsu/docs/short/README.md

 This new page behaves like the asset and shot global page.

 To use this page, You first need to create dedicated task types on your **Global Library** with the **Sequence** attribute.

 See **Pipeline customization** Section to create a new **Task Type**.

 [Pipeline customization](../customization-pipeline/README.md)

 Once you have created your **Task Types**  on your **Global Library**, add them to your **Production Library** (setting page).
 :::

-Once your have your task types ready in the setting page, you need then to create a sequence (same as the assets or shots).
+Once you have your task types ready on the settings page, you need to create a sequence (the same as the assets or shots).

 This new page behaves like the asset and shot global page.
-You can add your edits with the **+ New sequence** button.
+You can add your edits with the **+ New Sequence** button.

-You can assign tasks, do the review, change status etc.
+You can assign tasks, do the review, change status, etc.

 You can add a metadata column, fill in the description, etc.

 ::: tip
-You can create a sequence directly from here (+New sequence button), or you can create a sequence linked to your shots from the global shot page.
+You can create a sequence directly from here (+New sequence button) or create a sequence linked to your shots from the global shot page.
 :::